TopDeveloper29/UPrompt/Documentation/View.md

 ### CheckBox
 **Description:** A simple checkbox that allows users to check or uncheck a box, returning a boolean value.
+> Do not forget Id property else the checkbox won't keep it state when user check or uncheck it.

 **Additional Properties:**